How to Write a Re-Engagement Email

 If someone has failed to open the last ten or more subscription emails, regardless of the format (newsletter, promotion, etc.), they are at a higher risk of unsubscribing entirely.
 A well-worded, client-focused re-engagement piece may turn the tide and spark some long-lost joy.

-Finding the balance between personalising the customer experience and appealing to the masses is hard.
-While re-engagement emails may be sent out to multiple people and have pretty much the same content word for word, they still act as a validation tool.
-Why?
 Because the company has noticed that you’re not paying them attention, they want you to try again.
 The act of reaching out is, in itself, an empathetic move that inevitably creates a connection.
 This connection might, at the very least, persuade a customer to stay a bit longer and possibly even lead to a sale.

-The main goal of re-engagement emails is to produce a sale lead.
+The main goal of re-engagement emails is to produce a sales lead.
 Enticing customers back into the fold when they have been ignoring emails is an unpredictable task.
 The results are never consistent, and the outcome depends on multiple factors.
-However, when a customer does accept the intentions of the re-engagement narrative and consequently re-engages, there is an increased chance that a sale is on the way.

 If the company is only running a promotional offer to new customers, it is an excellent opportunity to extend to the ones you are trying to reconnect with.
 Offering a promotion or highlighting a currently running one is a good way to get customers excited again.

 Marketing has to consider every single customer profile, even the ones that have never bought anything.
-Analysing the data helps define customers into categories and highlight what works and doesn’t.
+Analyzing the data helps define customers into categories and highlight what works and doesn’t.
 Re-engagement tactics are just one part of this.

 Of course, there are always potential disadvantages to be taken into consideration.